 208 Seconds: A Lifetime of Lessons

-Capt.
-Sully's story is one of dedication, hope, and preparedness, revealing the important lessons he learned through his life, in his military service, and in his work as an airline pilot.
+Ambassador Sully's story is one of dedication, hope, and preparedness, revealing the important lessons he learned through his life, in his military service, and in his work as an airline pilot.
 In this riveting presentation, he shares details from the 208 seconds that put his entire career on the line.
 He reminds audiences, even in these days of conflict, tragedy and uncertainty, there are values still worth fighting for—that life's challenges can be met if we're ready for them.
 Are you ready to aspire to new levels of excellence in life and business?

 Leading Your Team to Success

 How you prepare, train and lead make all the difference when you are confronted with a challenge.
-Capt.
-Sully’s life-long pursuit of learning and investing in himself shows the importance of education and preparedness, and illustrates that true leaders must always lead by example.
-In this presentation, Capt.
-Sully will challenge and inspire teams to establish a foundation of passion for their work, build trust in each other, and commit to always reaching for the highest standards.
+Ambassador Sully’s life-long pursuit of learning and investing in himself shows the importance of education and preparedness, and illustrates that true leaders must always lead by example.
+In this presentation, Ambassador Sully will challenge and inspire teams to establish a foundation of passion for their work, build trust in each other, and commit to always reaching for the highest standards.

 Making A Difference

 Ambassador Sully's stellar reputation as a leader was built over many years - one interaction, one person, one day at a time.
 In this presentation he shares how each of us has an opportunity to "make a difference," and that every day offers us numerous opportunities to be better and do better.

 Safety expert and pilot-hero AMBASSADOR “SULLY” SULLENBERGER is a global expert on achieving performance, reliability, and safety through effective crisis management.
 Ambassador Sully's story reveals the important lessons he learned through his life, in his military service, and in his work as an airline pilot up to and beyond the ‘Miracle on the Hudson.’